amerazo/about_me/README.md

 - **HTML:** HTML forms the structure of web pages, and I'll use it to create the content and layout of my website.
 It's the backbone of every web application.

 - **CSS:** Cascading Style Sheets (CSS) will help me style and design and I plan to use Tailwind CSS.

+- **Tailwind CSS:** Tailwind CSS is an open source CSS framework.
+The main feature of this library is that, unlike other CSS frameworks like Bootstrap, it does not provide a series of predefined classes for elements such as buttons or tables

 ------------------
 ### MVP & Stretch